enriicola/high-performance-clowns/hw3/report/report.md

-# Assignment 3: MPI
+# HPC - MPI report
+**Leonardo Gonfiantini, Christian Parodi, Enrico Pezzano**

+# Introduction

 The goal is to distribute the program between the different nodes (in out case different processes on the same machine).

 # Hardware

-For this first assignment, we executed the C code using the Software 2 (SW2) workstations, with the following characteristics.
+For this third assignment, we executed the C code using the Software 2 (SW2) workstations, with the following characteristics.

 <div style="display: flex; justify-content: center; align-items: center; width: 100%;">
   <figure style="display: flex; flex-direction: column; justify-content: center; align-items: center;">